Stock car racing in the United Kingdom

 Stock car racing in the United Kingdom covers a number of different oval racing formulas.

-Contact is allowed in UK stock car racing, that is, if you are unable to pass an opponent using speed alone, you are allowed to push or hit your opponent in order to pass.
-The degree of contact allowed varies between categories.
+The most notable difference between British Stock car racing and other nations is that contact is allowed in certain UK formula, that is, if you are unable to pass an opponent using speed alone, you are allowed to push or hit your opponent in order to pass.
+The degree of contact allowed varies from so called "nudge and spin" racing to "full contact" where drivers are permitted to drive their opponents directly into the walls of the raceway.

 History

-Stock car racing was brought to Britain in 1954.
+Stock car racing was brought to Britain at the New Cross Stadium, London on 16 April 1954.
 Taking place on existing greyhound or speedway tracks, the cars were mostly road cars from the 1930s with locked rear axle differentials and added armour for contact racing.
 After the first couple of years custom-built cars began to appear eventually making the 'stock' car name something of a misnomer.
 Since the early days of stock car racing in Britain the sport has developed into many different classes.
 In addition, non-contact oval racing became known as Hot Rods, while the original kind of armoured road car used in the 1950s developed into saloon stock cars and unarmoured cars raced in full contact banger racing.